 - My advice to beginners is to make the bread stick smaller since it is much easier to work with.
 Therefore, make the width of the rectangle too roughly 6 – 8 cm instead of 12 cm while keeping a 0.5 cm thickness.

 - Avoid piercing the dough with your chopstick while rotating the bread stick.
 Piercing the dough will cause it to not expand as much.

 - Only add another bread stick to the oil once the first one has stopped expanding rapidly.

-- Try to leave a gap of about 3 cm between each bread stick while cooling.
+- Try to leave some space between each bread stick while cooling.
 This is to ensure that the steam does not transfer to other bread sticks and soften the crispy skin.